HEBA ALNAJADA

 I am an Assistant Professor of Global Modern and Contemporary Architecture at Boston University’s History of Art & Architecture Department.

-My research focuses on the connections between refugees, the built environment, and the modern history of the Middle East.
-My writings have appeared in CSSAME and elsewhere.
-Currently, I am revising a book manuscript on the history of refuge in Jordan, spanning from late Ottoman times to the war in Syria.
+My writings have appeared in the Journal of Refugee Studies, CSSAME, Change over Time, and elsewhere.
+Currently, I am working on a book manuscript on the history of refuge in Amman, spanning from late Ottoman times to the war in Syria.
 My work has been supported by the Mellon/ACLS, the IJURR Foundation, and the Critical Refugee Studies Collective, among others.

 I earned my PhD in Architectural History from UC Berkeley in 2022.
-Before joining Boston University, I was the UC President’s Postdoctoral Fellow at the Department of History at UC Davis.
+Before joining BU, I was the UC President’s Postdoctoral Fellow at the Department of History at UC Davis.
 Before moving to the US, I held a full-time lecturer position at the German Jordanian University (2012-2016).

-I invite you to learn more about my research and teaching.
+I invite you to learn more about my research, writing, and teaching.